cyclus/cyclus.github.com/basics/roadmap.rst

 ﻿.. summary The Cyclus Fuel Cycle Simulator Roadmap

-:version: Document v1.0 - 8/20/2012
+:version: Document v1.1 - 8/21/2012

 The *Cyclus* Fuel Cycle Simulator Roadmap
 =================================================

 It is expected that external development contributing to the expansion of the Fuel Cycle Simulator will grow in creative, unpredictable ways in answer to the needs of the developers.
+Moreover, particular use cases and specific user interests are likely to drive the need for new capability.

 To help direct and inspire development in support of current and anticipated use cases, the current *Cyclus* development team has identified areas of